 Cancer vaccines have been researched for many years.
 Some studies on laboratory animals, such as mice, have shown promising results in which vaccines have successfully stimulated the immune system.
 Research has not always been so successful in humans.
 However, recent studies have shown more encouraging results.

 The reasons why previous studies have been unsuccessful are not fully understood.
-A number of theories have been suggested which include:
+A number of theories have been suggested, including the following:

-some tumours produce proteins and chemicals that prevent the immune system from attacking them effectively, even when it has been stimulated by the vaccine
+Some tumours produce proteins and chemicals that prevent the immune system from attacking them effectively, even when the immune system has been stimulated by the vaccine.

 If you have any questions about cancer vaccines, talk to your doctor or nurse.
-It is also important to tell them if you have any symptoms or side effects that may be related to your treatment.
+It's also important to tell them if you have any symptoms or side effects that may be related to your treatment.